vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_newPerpetualMarket_annotated.md

       },

-      /* Describes which property of the data source data is to be
-       * used as settlement data and which to use as the trading terminated trigger */
+      /* undefined */
       dataSourceSpecBinding: {
-       /* Name of the property in the source data that should be used as settlement data.
+       /* Name of the property in the source data that should be used for settlement data.
-        * If it is set to "prices.BTC.value", then the perpetual market will use the value of
+        * If it is set to "prices.BTC.value" for example, then the perpetual market will use the value of
-        * this property as settlement data. */
+        * this property to get settlement data. */
        settlementDataProperty: "prices.ORANGES.value",
        settlementScheduleProperty: "vegaprotocol.builtin.timetrigger"
       }